aj-m/droplog/README.md

 After displaying the logs, there is some post-processing like sorting on date and adding highlight borders to special drops.

+For the newbs, the main code is under the 'js' folder.

 ## Contact

 PM: Chet Faker